 This gluten free, vegan copycat cherry limeade post workout smoothie will not only cure your Sonic Cherry Limeade craving but will also take care of your muscles and promote better muscle recovery!
-Gluten free and vegan, reach for this instead of heading out the door.
+Gluten free and vegan, reach for this for a cooling post workout treat!
+Join the Running Coaches Corner Link Up!

 Copycat Cherry Limeade Post Workout Smoothie for Muscle Recovery